uipoet/sublime-jshint/README.md

 **Prerequisites:** [node-jshint](https://github.com/jshint/node-jshint) and [Sublime Package Control](http://wbond.net/sublime_packages/package_control/installation)

 **Mac OS X:** Install node with homebrew `brew update` `brew install node`.
 Make sure you have either the latest Command Line Tools or Xcode before installing homebrew.
+The path to jshint is hardcoded in this plugin as `/usr/local/bin/jshint`.

+**Linux:** Make sure jshint is in your environment path.

 **Windows:** Node should be in your `CLASSPATH` in environment variables, `C:\Program Files (x86)\nodejs`